infsoft-locaware/blzlib/README.md

 # blzlib - Bluez BLE GATT Library #

 `blzlib` is a C library for acessing BLE GATT Services thru Bluez via its D-Bus API on Linux.
 It can be used as an easy interface to GATT Services and Characteristics without having to worry about the underlying D-Bus API of Bluez.
+It is licensed under the LGPLv3.

 ## Dependencies ##